 |Phil vs. Red vs. Pop||Winning %||Wins||Titles||Repeat as Champion|

 When you look at what other coaches have done, Jackson still comes out on top.
 Bear Bryant won 6 titles for Alabama football.
 John Wooden won 10 titles as coach of the UCLA Bruins.
 Casey Stengel and Joe McCarthy both won 7 World Series, both managers of the Yankees.
-Chuck Noll of the Pittsburgh Steelers won 4 Super Bowls.
+Bill Belichick of the New England Patriots won 5 Super Bowls (and 2 as a Defensive Coordinator, NY Giants).

 photo via llananba